DNS Deep Dive in OpenShift 4

 kind: ConfigMap

-NOTE: We also take a look to the Corefile config file inside of one of the Coredns pods in the ns of openshift-dns to check that in fact is the same:
+NOTE: We can also take a look at the Corefile config file inside one of the CoreDNS pods in the openshift-dns namespace to check that it is indeed the same:

 # oc exec dns-default-69cqb -n openshift-dns cat /etc/coredns/Corefile

-• If we check a bit close the Corefile, within the line that start with “kubernetes” we can see:
+- If we check the Corefile a bit more closely, in the line that starts with “kubernetes” we can see:

 kubernetes cluster.local in-addr.arpa ip6.arpa {